Skip to main content Link Search Menu Expand Document (external link)

 • Discuss how noise margins are established to enhance the robustness of digital systems against external disturbances.

-7. Utilize Voltage Transfer Characteristic (VTC) Functions:
+7. Analyze the Voltage Transfer Characteristic (VTC) Functions:

 • Evaluate the VTC to ensure that digital devices comply with the static discipline and effectively handle noise.

-8. Prepare for Practical Applications:
+8. Set up for Practical Applications:

 • Integrate the theoretical knowledge of voltage levels, static discipline, and combinational logic into designing and evaluating digital circuits.